abe33/widjet-validation/README.md

 By default, only an error feedback is provided, in the form of a `div` with the class `error` appended after the target input in the DOM.
 On that principle, the default `clean` implementation will look for a `div.error` after the target input and remove it.

+### Events

+Depending on whether the form validation succeeded or not a `did-validate` and `did-not-validate` event will be dispatched from the form.

 ## Configuration

 #### Options common to both widgets